SergeJohanns/square-countries/README.md

   --shape {square}      Name of shape to use, in snake_case. (default is 'square') --method {basin-hop,dual-annealing}
                         Optimization method to use: Dual Annealing (default) or Basin-Hopping (faster).
+  --tolerance TOLERANCE
+                        Tolerance for simplifying the country shapes, as a portion of the minimum of the width and height. (default is 0.01, 0 for no simplification)
 ```

 The tool always outputs a report like the one in [report](report/README.md).the